Chinese medicine (CM) dates back over 2000 years. It includes acupuncture and Chinese herbal medicine amongst other things.

 - and other lifestyle factors.

 In this modern world, we tend to live a yang lifestyle, busy and often full of stress.
-A yin yoga practice can serve as the antidote to a yang lifestyle.
+A yin yoga practice can serve as the antidote to our yang lifestyle.
 While we never want to be completely yin, true health and wellbeing comes from the practice of balancing the yin and yang, passive and active, calming and stimulating.

 And that’s why Yin & Pin is so special, as an hour of yin yoga leaves you feeling calm and relaxed.
 Acupuncture can then stimulate certain acupuncture points to facilitate the body’s natural healing mechanism, applying the duality of calming and stimulating.

-Acupuncture treatment involves the insertion of fine, sterile, single use needles into specific sites on the body called acupuncture points.
+Acupuncture treatment involves the insertion of fine, sterile, single use needles into specific sites on our body called acupuncture points.
 These points function to clear any blockages’ and encourage the normal flow of Qi through the body.
 We use single use filiform needles, which are solid, extremely fine, stainless steel needles.